kse-uga/kdyerlab.github.io/pages/people.md

 ## Lab Alumni (Graduate students)

 - Theresa Erlenbach, Ph.D.
-2024 in Genetics (Currently a Postdoctoral Fellow at Greenwood Genetics Center)
+2024 in Genetics (Currently a Variant Scientist at GeneDx)
 - Andrew Duitsman, Ph.D.
 2023 in Genetics (Currently an Assistant Professor of Biology at Piedmont University)
 - Paul Ginsberg, Ph.D.
 2022 in Genetics (Currently a Lecturer at Ottawa University)
 - Nick Arthur, Ph.D.
-2018 in Genetics (Currently a Training and Development Scientist at 10X Genomics)
+2018 in Genetics (Currently a Field Application Scientists at ChemoMetec)
 - Katie Pieper, Ph.D.
 2017 in Genetics (Currently a Scientific Communication Manager at AlphaGroup Medical Communications)
 - Emily Bewick, Ph.D.
 2014 in Genetics (Currently a Medical Writer at Ashfield MedComms)
 - Cheryl Pinzone, Ph.D.
 2014 in Genetics (Currently a Lecturer at the University of Colorado)